What is a Financial Statement?

 Where the accounts or the documents relevant thereto are lost or damaged, the person having the duty to keep accounts shall notify the Chief Accounts Inspector or the Accounts Inspector of the loss or damage, in accordance with the rules and procedures prescribed by the Director-General, within fifteen days from the date of knowledge thereof, or the date such loss or damage ought to have been known.

-What happens upon failure to submit the audited financial statement on time?
+What happens upon failure to submit the audited financial reports on time?

-The company’s annual financial statement must be filed, along with its annual income tax return, with the Revenue Department and Department of Business Development, within 150 days after the end of its accounting period.
-If a company fails to submit its audited financial statement within the required time then the company is liable to a certain penalty or fine which may also be applicable to its responsible officer.
+The company’s annual financial reports must be filed, along with its annual income tax return, with the Revenue Department and Department of Business Development, within 150 days after the end of its accounting period.
+Otherwise, the company is liable to a certain penalty or fine which may also be applicable to its responsible officer.

 Can a company change its year-cycle of account?